MayoCalc / Blog / Tech

 Short, Focused Sessions

-Fifteen minutes of focused typing practice is more effective than an hour of mindless repetition.
-Your brain learns motor skills best in short, concentrated bursts followed by rest.
-Two 15-minute sessions per day, spaced several hours apart, will produce faster improvement than a single 60-minute session.
-Consistency matters more than duration.
+15 minutes of focused practice beats an hour of mindless repetition.
+Your brain learns motor skills in short bursts.
+Two 15-minute sessions per day, spaced apart, will improve you faster than one marathon session.
+Show up every day.
+That's what matters.

 Accuracy Before Speed